xibz/spec/links.md

 ```

 This proposal will not tackle these problems, but identify them as issues that
-the technical design docoument will need to solve.
+the technical design document will need to solve.

 For case 1, introducing a links service becomes much more difficult.
 If a user
 is to query for a full span since the link data may be persisted in different